obruck/hematoscope/_members/jie-cao.md

   #twitter: oscarbruck
 ---

-Jie Cao is working as a PhD student.
-Her research focuses on deep learning to understand how morphology is associated with immunophenotype.
+Jie Cao holds an MSc in Information Technology and a BSc in Data Science.
+She is interested in multimodal learning and computational pathology.
+Her current research investigates the link and predictability between bone-marrow cytomorphology and immunophenotype in acute myeloid leukemia (AML).
+She aims to use deep learning to address cross-modal prediction and interpretation challenges in biomedical data.